-Your doctor will likely start by asking about your exposure to ticks, your signs and symptoms, and how long it took for symptoms to develop after you ate red meat.
+Your doctor will likely start by asking about your exposure to ticks, your signs and symptoms, and how long it took for symptoms to develop after you ate red meat or other mammal products.
 He or she might also perform a physical exam.

 Additional tests used to diagnose alpha-gal syndrome are likely to include:

 - Blood test.
 A blood test can confirm and measure the amount of alpha-gal antibodies in your bloodstream.
 This is the key test for diagnosis of alpha-gal syndrome.